-The Fund's accumulation category, Vision MySuper/Vision Super Saver, receives both employer and employee contributions on a progressive basis.
-Employer contributions are normally based on a fixed percentage of employee earnings (for the year ended 30 June 2014, this was 9.25% required under Superannuation Guarantee legislation).
+The Fund's accumulation categories, Vision MySuper/Vision Super Saver, receives both employer and employee contributions on a progressive basis.
+Employer contributions are normally based on a fixed percentage of employee earnings (for the year ended 30 June 2015, this was 9.5% required under Superannuation Guarantee legislation (for 2013/14, this was 9.25%)).
 Our commitment to defined contribution plans is limited to making contributions in accordance with our minimum statutory requirements.
-No further liability accrues to the employer as the superannuation benefits accruing to employees are represented by their share of the net assets of the Fund.
+(There can be other agreements - ie contractual and or EA that require additional contributions) No further liability accrues to the employer as the superannuation benefits accruing to employees are represented by their share of the net assets of the Fund.